 Not all of our grasslands have lots of obvious flowers, but look amongst the grass and you can often spot clover and birds foot trefoil.

-Plantlife have seasonal, habitat and meadow spotter sheets which you can download for free.
+The Plantlife website has wildflower walks and activities for families which you can download for free.

 On the ground